10 reasons to visit Tanzania

 Enjoy the natural beauty of the African plains and wildlife by hopping on to one of the 4X4 vehicles and taking a guided tour of the National Parks in the country mainly chasing the famous Big Five.
 The Northern circuit (which is what I opted for) is one of the most visited safari destinations, consists of Serengeti, Ngorongoro, Kilimanjaro, Lake Manyara and Tarangire National Parks.
 The Southern circuit has less accessible but well-preserved National Reserves like Selous Game Reserve and Ruaha National Park.

-For an up-close encounter with the Chimpanzees, take up the Western Circuit, which includes Gombe Stream, Mahale Mountains and Katavi National Parks.
+For an up-close encounter with the Chimpanzees, take up the Western Circuit, which includes Gombe Stream, the Mahale Mountains and Katavi National Parks.
 For a more private safari with coastal scenery head towards Eastern circuit that is the Saadani and Mkomazi National Parks.

 6. Hot air balloon Safari

-Enjoy the Savannah landscape and the wildlife at the Serengeti in one of the most exciting and luxurious (and also romantic) ways by flying high in the sky in one of the hot air balloons.
-As sun rises across the grassland and the balloon floating up in the air, you will be in awe with the view that awaits beneath you.
+Enjoy the Savannah landscape and the wildlife at the Serengeti is one of the most exciting and luxurious (and also romantic) ways by flying high in the sky in one of the hot air balloons.
+As the sun rises across the grassland and the balloon floating up in the air, you will be in awe with the view that awaits beneath you.
 End the luxurious African adventure with a champagne breakfast before moving on with your game drives.

 7. Explore the streets of Stone Town, Zanzibar

 Visit the historical town of East Africa and get lost in the narrow cobbled streets of Stone Town, the main city of Zanzibar Island.
 The Stone Town architecture showcases an unusual blend of Swahili culture with the Arab, Indian and European cultures and one can easily notice that it is still prevalent in most parts of the old town.
-Take a break from the bustling streets and head towards one of the many beautiful beaches in the island and lose yourself in the cool blue sea.
+Take a break from the bustling streets and head towards one of the many beautiful beaches on the island and lose yourself in the cool blue sea.